helloi1/tengclaw/README.md

 ## 1. What TengClaw Is

-TengClaw is a physics-grounded multi-agent simulation lab developed based on openclaw for TENG research.
+TengClaw is a physics-grounded multi-agent simulation lab for TENG research.

 The main workflow is: